frankstepanski/frankstepanski/README.md

 ### I'm a Software Engineer, Instructor and Mentor!

-- 🖍📐 Developing a learning roadmap tool called <a href="https://github.com/frankstepanski/skill-pivot/">Skill Pivot</a> to help students change careers as well as a developer centric <a href="https://github.com/frankstepanski/learn-by-coding/">coding projects</a> to help students learn how to code.
+- 💻 Developing a learning roadmap tool called <a href="https://github.com/frankstepanski/skill-pivot/">Skill Pivot</a> to advise people shifting careers in tech.
 - 👨👩 Building a <a href="https://letsgetadevjob.slack.com/">Slack community</a> to prepare students for their first web dev position.
 -  📝 Writing fun <a href="https://frankstepanski.medium.com/">medium articles</a> to teach others and learn new topics.
 - 👉  Checkout some <a href="https://gist.github.com/frankstepanski">gists</a> for code references and guides.
 - ⚡ Fun fact: I love traveling to <a href="https://thebestjapan.com/">Japan</a> (hopefully next trip - Spring 2022).